ceph/ceph/doc/rados/operations/pools.rst

 	ceph osd dump | grep 'replicated size'

 Ceph will list the pools, with the ``replicated size`` attribute highlighted.
-By default, ceph Creates two replicas of an object (a total of three copies, or a size of 3).
+By default, ceph creates two replicas of an object (a total of three copies, or a size of 3).